“For if there had been nothing wrong with that first covenant, no place would have been sought for another.”

-Today, we get to live and partake of God’s New Covenant which is The Promise of The Holy Spirit who comes to make all things New… including you.
+Today, we get to live on the other side of all of those dooming events and we get to partake of God’s New Covenant which is His Promise of The Holy Spirit, who comes to make all things New… including us.

 “He has enabled us to be ministers of his new covenant.
 This is a covenant not of written laws, but of the Spirit.
 The old written covenant ends in death; but under the new covenant, the Spirit gives life.”

 ~2nd Corinthians 3:6